 - (ed. with Suzanne Scafe) The Bloomsbury Encyclopedia of Black British Writing: Volume 3 - 1980-2024.
 (Bloomsbury, forthcoming 2026)

-- '"The Ancestor, Passing, and Imagination' in Toni Morrison’s God Help the Child' Bloomsbury Handbook to Toni Morrison eds.
-Linda Wagner-Martin, Kelly Reames (Bloomsbury, forthcoming 2023).
+- "The Ancestor, Passing, and Imagination' in Toni Morrison’s God Help the Child'."
+Bloomsbury Handbook to Toni Morrison eds.
+Linda Wagner-Martin, Kelly Reames (Bloomsbury, 2023)

 Janine is a founding co-editor of BLACK LINES: The Journal of Black British Writing

 Olivia is Reviewing Editor for the Journal of Victorian Culture